alexvoss/mkdocs-material-fork/docs/tutorials/blogs.md

 [tags plugin reference]: ../plugins/tags.md

 ## 10. Pagination

-Once your blog starts growing, you may not want to
+Once your blog starts growing, you may not want to pay attention to the number of posts displayed per page.
+By default, the plugin displays up to 10 posts on the archive and

 ## 11. Add a discussion system